 DM’s Notes: Hajek was the family name of Drew’s character in our old Burning Wheel game; it is a nice tip of the hat.
 The Hajek family is burning there in the background.

 Some of my favorite of Drew’s decisions is when he uses Hajek to highlight the greatness of the other characters.

-John does cool stuff in making Bugwump’s magic very amphibian and unique.
+John does cool stuff in making Bugwump’s magic very amphibian and unique through his descriptions.

 DM’s Notes: Trundle isn’t a power-house in combat but Teo boxes clever with him and he often pulls out the wild card that ends up saving the team.

 A Halfling Rogue (Arcane Trickster) who took the fall for a heist gone wrong.
 Sometimes Kuru has lots of heart and other times he ends a problem with a ruthless backstab before it can escalate.
 The town where he was raised was a kind of ninja-enclave.

 While in Barovia Kuru earned the nickname, Kuru Heartbreaker, after destroying Strahd’s crystal heart artifact with a Wand of Lightning Bolts.